browserengineering/book/book/invalidation.md

 work by treating the layout tree as a kind of cache, and only recomputing the parts that change.
-This *invalidation* technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it managable.
+This *invalidation* technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it manageable.

 Editing Content
 ===============